fostroll/mordl/doc/README_LEMMA.md

 ```
 Normally, you don't need to call the method `.save()` because the data is
 saved automatically during training.
 Though, there are cases when this method
-is useful.
+could be useful.
 For detailed info on `.save()` and `.load()`, refer to
 [MorDL Basics: Save and Load the Internal State of the Tagger](https://github.com/fostroll/mordl/blob/master/doc/README_BASICS.md#save)
 chapter.

 ### Evaluation<a name="eval"></a>

-When the training has done, you may evaluate its quality using the test or
+When the training has done, you may evaluate prediction quality using the
-development test corpora:
+test or the development test corpora:
 ```python
 tagger.evaluate(gold, test=None, batch_size=BATCH_SIZE, split=None,
                 clone_ds=False, log_file=LOG_FILE)